THEY may arguably be Britain’s best-known television presenters, but Ant & Dec’s roots are about as Irish as can be.

 10. They've been to Ireland to trace their roots

 In May 2017, the co-presenters caused a stir when they rocked up in Ireland to trace their family histories for a documentary titled ‘Ant & Dec’s DNA Journey’.
-Sadly, according to recent rumours the show may have been cancelled, but the Geordie duo certainly haven’t forgotten where they came from!
+The show is finally set to air in Autumn 2019.

 11. They know their Irish geography